Before You Start

 Kinetica Pay As You Go (PAYG)

-Kinetica license fees are based on your hourly usage and the size of the cluster.
-Prices are the same for both Standard (CPU) and GPU-Accelerated deployments.
+With this offer, Kinetica license fees are based on your hourly usage and the size of the cluster.
+See Size for specifics on cluster sizes, hardware configurations, and hourly license fees.

 Click the following links to review the PAYG offering in Azure and begin the provisioning process.